 It is also difficult to know how people will react to sustained physical mountain activity if not trained on mountains previously or for long periods of time.
 For example even the fittest of people can struggle with the long descent of Ben Nevis.

 If it’s a corporate or team building event consider splitting your teams into expected fitness levels and attitudes.
 The main reason being, if you get it wrong the amazing team building event you have funded, planned and prepared for months could in fact have the opposite effect.

-Open 3 Peaks – These are National 3 Peaks events that follow our standard itinerary and include transport, B&B (normally twin room) and guide.
-These events are normally for solo travellers or small groups (couples, 3 people etc) who we will join with other like minded participants to form a group of up to 10 to take on the challenge together.
+These events are normally for solo travellers, couples or small groups of 2 – 3 people who we will join with other like minded participants to form a group of up to 10 to take on the challenge together.

 These events happen most weekends of the season and are a great opportunity to meet new people as well as achieving your goal and ticking off that bucket list.

 Private 3 Peaks | From £360 per person